 Keep in mind that this also provides one less place for the seller to hide money.
 However, it might make it harder to negotiate the best price possible for the car.
 In addition, this might give you additional purchasing power.

 Either way know exactly how much money you have to spend.
 Following these few simple used car buying rules will help you find the automobile that you need, at the right price.
-Hopefully avoiding the problems with purchasing a used car from a dealership.
+Hopefully avoiding the problems with purchasing automobiles from a dealership.
 Give this used cars page a bookmark or share with a friend.

 This to do and to don’t list is a part of my support information on the subject of vehicle purchasing.
 This next link will supply more details about the avoidable frustrations when dealing with used cars.

 The homepage for this automobile site is available from this next link.
-Learn what else is covered here as well as information on the used car veteran and master mechanic that built it.
-This next page takes from used car buying to automotive questions answered.
+See the other covered subjects as well as information on the used car veteran and master mechanic that built this site.
+This next page takes you to the homepage.